-Alison Winters owns and runs Pet Potential, with the help of a knowledgeable and friendly team of volunteers.
+Alison runs Lincolnshire based Pet Potential, with the help of a knowledgeable and friendly team of volunteers.

 I enjoy helping owners to develop a fun and rewarding relationship with their pet, whether this be a dog, cat or rabbit.
 I have a commitment to using force-free methods based on up-to-date scientific research and an ability to treat both animals and humans with compassion and respect.

 Helping people improve their relationships with their pets is my main goal.
 I work with a variety of clients on a one to one basis and within class environments.
 Most of all, I love helping people build positive relationships with their pets, being supportive, approachable and down to earth.

 Meg taking part in one of many research projects at the University of Lincoln to help further our understanding of canine

 With a strong academic background in human psychology and clinical animal behaviour, I have been trained by the UK’s leading veterinary behaviourists to understand the emotional side of a pet’s behaviour.
 With a Masters degree in Clinical Animal Behaviour from the University of Lincoln and a Foundation degree in Animal Training and Behaviour from Bishop Burton/Hull University.

 In addition, I am a Full Member of the Association of Pet Behaviour Counsellors (APBC), a Full Member of the Association of Pet Dog Trainers (APDT UK- Member: 01128), and an Animal Behaviour & Training Council (ABTC) Registered Clinical Animal Behaviourist and Animal Training Instructor.

 These professional organisations are all dedicated to promoting kind, reward based training methods to effectively train and rehabilitate dogs.
 I have spent many years training and being assessed both practically and academically to become a member of these organisation – you cannot become a member of them by simply paying an annual fee!